berndmweber/rails-6-on-wsl-docker/README.md

 6. Run `docker-compose run --no-deps web rails new . --force --database=postgresql`
 7. Run `sudo chown -R $USER:$USER /your_home/myapp`
 8. Run `docker-compose build`
+   - Note: There is a chance that the `bundle install` somehow doesn't save all the installed gems in the container.
+In that case manually update the container again:
+     - `docker run -it -v /your_home/myapp:/myapp myapp_web /bin/bash`
+     - `bundle check || bundle install --jobs 20 --retry 5`
+     - `exit`
+     - `docker tag myapp_web:latest myapp_web:old`
+     - `docker container ls -a`
+     - Note the ID of the last docker container
+     - `docker commit <that container ID>`
+     - `docker image ls`
+     - Note the new Image ID
+     - `docker tag <that image ID> myapp_web:latest`
 9. Update `config/database.yml` with the [database.yml](database.yml)
 10. Ensure user and group `postgres` exist in your Ubuntu WSL environment.
 Otherwise:
 	  - `sudo addgroup --gid 999 postgres`